 With a unique combination of tech legends and music pioneers on stage, the three-hour program was the perfect space for exploring everything from growth hacking in the music industry and the UX of sound.

-The Music Summit will be held in front of over 1,000 attendees and broadcast online to millions.
+The Music Summit was held in front of over 1,000 attendees and broadcasted online to millions.

 It's no mystery that music and tech have always gone hand in hand, now more than ever.
-Enlisting a unique combination of tech legends and music pioneers, the Music Summit will aim to inspire decision makers, industry leaders and creatives with stories born at the intersection of music and technology.
+Enlisting a unique combination of tech legends and music pioneers, the Music Summit aimed to inspire decision makers, industry leaders and creatives with stories born at the intersection of music and technology.

-Besides inspiration and entertainment, the program is also meant to highlight the importance of music, key to brand consistency and crucial for brands who are trying to cut through the noise emotionally.
+Besides inspiration and entertainment, the program was also meant to highlight the importance of music, a key to brand consistency and crucial for brands who are trying to cut through the noise emotionally.

 Hans Brouwer, CEO and Founder, MassiveMusic, comments:

-DJ Hardwell plans to talk about growth hacking in the music industry, Henry Draw (UI/UX Sound Specialist) will cover the craftsmanship behind good UX and UI sound design, and Molly Neuman (Head of Music, Kickstarter) will share her thoughts and ideas on a new way forward for a stronger music business.
+DJ Hardwell talked about growth hacking in the music industry, Henry Draw (UI/UX Sound Specialist) covered the craftsmanship behind good UX and UI sound design, and Molly Neuman (Head of Music, Kickstarter) shared her thoughts and ideas on a new way forward for a stronger music business.

-Poppy Crum (Chief Scientist, Dolby Labs) will discuss the neuroscience of sound and Colin Benders (Musician, Composer, Producer) takes us through his life’s work with the modular analog synthesizer.
-An additional mystery guest will be announced by The Next Web on May 1.
+Poppy Crum (Chief Scientist, Dolby Labs) discussed the neuroscience of sound, Meindert Kennis from Spinnin' Records focused on the ways in which technology is (de)centralising music and Colin Benders (Musician, Composer, Producer) took us through his life’s work with the modular analog synthesizer.